 Cannabis Wheaton Just Secured an Additional $30 Million in Funding

 Despite an already impressive portfolio of high-growth cannabis company investments, CBW is tapping into the capital markets to stuff its balance sheet with cash that it will use to more deals.

 Last month CBW announced it had closed a private offering of shares for gross proceeds of $50 million.

-This huge injection of cash will be used to finance the Company’s streaming partners and for general corporate and working capital purposes.
+This cash injecting will finance the Company’s streaming partners and for general corporate and working capital purposes.

 Shifting into the income statement, CBW doesn’t really have any revenue right now.
 But that’s OK.
 As you can see the company is making big moves to cash in on the high-growth cannabis sector.
-If the cannabis companies in its portfolio do well, and I absolutely expect them to, CBW will be flush with revenue.
+If the cannabis companies in its portfolio do well, CBW will be flush with revenue.

 Cannabis Wheaton Just Stole Canopy Growth Corporations Grow Master